Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-metrics: local case

-\begin{proposition} Assume that the special fibre $\cX_{s}$ is geometrically reduced.
+\begin{proposition} \begin{itemize} \item[(1)] Let $\cX$ be a projective model of $X$ over $A$.
+Assume that the special fibre $\cX_{s}$ is geometrically reduced.
 Let $L$ be a line bundle on $X$.
-Let $(\cL,\varphi)$ be a continuous pseudo-metric on $L$ with $\cL$ semi-ample.
-Then $(\cL,\varphi)$ is psh iff is is semi-positive. \end{proposition}
+Let $(\cL,\varphi)$ be a continuous model pseudo-metric on $L$ with underlying model $\cX$ such that $\cL$ is semi-ample.
+Then $(\cL,\varphi)$ is psh iff it is semi-positive. \item[(2)] Assume that $A$ is a rank $1$ valuation ring, $K$ is algebraically closed and $X$ is reduced.
+Let $L$ be a line bundle on $X$.
+A pseudo-metric on $L$ is semi-positive iff it is psh. \end{itemize} \end{proposition}

-\begin{proof} First note that it suffices to prove that if $(\cL,\varphi)$ is semi-positive, then $(\cL,\varphi)$ is psh.
-Thus we assume that $(\cL,\varphi)$ is semi-positive.
+\begin{proof} \textbf{(1):} First, note that it suffices to prove that if $(\cL,\varphi)$ is semi-positive, then $(\cL,\varphi)$ is psh.
+Thus, we assume that $(\cL,\varphi)$ is semi-positive.
 The $\widehat{\kappa}=\bC$ is treated in Remark \ref{rem:psh_semi-positive}.
 The $\widehat{\kappa}=\bR$ is dealt with by combining Proposition \ref{prop:semi-positive_scalar_extension} with (\cite{BoucksomEriksson}, Theorem 7.31).

 The non-Archimedean and non trivially valued case follows from (\cite{ChenMori21}, Proposition 3.2.19).
 For the trivially valued case, we choose a transcendental extension $K'/K$ and a pseudo-absolute value $v'=(|\cdot|',A',\m',\kappa')$ extending $v$ such that $\kappa'$ is non-trivially valued.
 Consider the fibre product $f:X':=X \otimes_{K} K' \to X$ and the pullback $L'$ of $L$ to $X'$.
 Then the pullback of $(\cL,\varphi)$ to $X'$ is semi-positive by Proposition \ref{prop:semi-positive_scalar_extension}.
 Then by the non-trivially valued case, $f^{\ast}(\cL,\varphi)=:(\cL',\varphi')$ is psh.
-By (\cite{BoucksomEriksson}, Theorem 7.31), $\varphi'$ is continuous psh metric on $L'_{v'}$ and therefore $\varphi$ is psh and $(\cL,\varphi)$ is a (continuous) psh pseudo-metric on $L$. \end{proof}
+By (\cite{BoucksomEriksson}, Theorem 7.31), $\varphi'$ is continuous psh metric on $L'_{v'}$ and therefore $\varphi$ is psh and $(\cL,\varphi)$ is a (continuous) psh model pseudo-metric on $L$.